NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 She is the author of several home funeral and green burial books, including Changing Landscapes: Exploring the growth of ethical, compassionate, environmentally sustainable green funeral practices and The After-Death Care Advocate Handbook, which includes titles previously published individually such as Essentials for Practicing Home Funeral Guides, Building Bridges Along the Death Care Continuum: Advocating for home funerals in hospitals, hospices, and care facilities, and the Planning Guide and Workbook for Home Funeral Families.
 She is a contributor to The Future of the Corpse, a collaborative book written with Columbia University's DeathLab.
 Along with co-instructor Holly Blue Hawkins, the Green Burial Masterclass Companion is now available in print.
 She has published articles and been interviewed for pieces that can be found in various news outlets, magazines, podcasts, and blogs, including Natural Transitions, American Funeral Director, FuneralOne, Funeral Business Advisor, Newsweek, PhillyVoice, the New Yorker, the New York Times, The New Republic, DeathTalk, EOL University, The Wall Street Journal, and many others.
 Webster is also responsible for design, content, and maintenance of various death care websites through SideEffects Publishing, Inc.

 Lee has developed several cornerstone courses for professionals and lay people seeking to learn more about green funerals and burials, including Green Funeral Service, Doulas and After-Death Care: Bridging Both Worlds, Burial as a Conservation Strategy, and Hospice and Home Funerals In-Service Series.
 Co-taught with Holly Blue Hawkins through Redesigning the End is the 12-week online Green Burial Masterclass that covers the technical and ethical aspects of natural burial.
 You Shall Surely Bury: Jewish and Green Cemeteries is also co-taught with Jewish scholars Holly Blue Hawkins and David Zinner.
-All six courses are the first of their kind.
+She co-teaches Veterans Burial and Survivor Specialist Benefits Certification Training, preparing veterans for cemetery service in National, State, and public cemeteries.
 She guest lectures and teaches frequently at colleges, universities, and life-long learning programs, including OSHER at Dartmouth College, OLLI at UNH, and Dartmouth's Aging Resource Center.

 How To